Working with freelancers can be a rollercoaster ride. Well, it can be quite the ride of your life if you know the ropes.

 It goes without saying that your work will be at its creative best.
 This is what a freelancer does.
 Wouldn’t you want someone like that working on your startup projects?

 Writers, UX/UI designers, business consultants, you name it!
 Freelancers are taking the professional world by storm in almost every field under the sun.

 They are basically self-employed individuals who undertake work from businesses on a one-time or contractual basis.
 Although freelancers were conventionally thought of as the nomads of the working class heroes, demand for freelancers hit its peak when the Covid-19 pandemic brought the world to its knees in 2020.

 Grabbing a steaming cup of coffee as you scramble to beat the rush hour traffic is a thing of the past now for a lot of people.
 Statistics show that freelancers accounted for around 36% of the global workforce in 2020.
 And these numbers are only climbing as many professionals are leaving their 9 to 5 jobs to enter freelancing careers.

 It is, of course, the convenience of being your own boss that drives people towards freelancing opportunities.
 Now, if you run your own startup, you can’t really become a freelancer.
-But, you can still hop on this raging trend and utilize the expertise of freelancers to drive your business growth.
+But, you can still hop on this raging trend and utilise the expertise of freelancers to drive your business growth.

 How, you ask?
 Read on!

 Why and When Should You Hire Freelancers?